Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 • In a large mixing bowl add eggs, applesauce, maple syrup, oil, vanilla extract, cinnamon, baking powder, baking soda and salt; whisk well to combine.

-• Add flour and gently mix until combined.
+• Add flour and gently mix with spatula just until combined.
 Add zucchini and nuts (if using).
 Stir and do not over mix.

-• Distribute batter evenly between 12 openings of a tin (I used regular ice cream scoop) and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
+• Distribute batter evenly between 12 openings of a tin (I used trigger cookie dough scoop) and bake for 20 minutes or until a toothpick inserted in the center comes out clean.

-• Let muffins cool for a few minutes and transfer to a cooling rack to cool off completely.
+• Let muffins cool for a few minutes and transfer to a cooling rack to cool off for another 30 minutes.

 🎉 Last step!
 If you made this recipe, please leave a review and let us know what you think!